akyriako/go-ifconfig-me/README.md

 # go-ifconfig-me

-Small Golang library to query https://ifconfig.me/all.json endpoint and return the response as a Golang struct.
+Small Golang library to query https://ifconfig.me/ and return the response as a Golang struct.

 https://ifconfig.me is an public, free endpoint that returns detailed network information, including your public IP address, user-agent, hostname, and more.